ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Stream

 An EBML Stream is a file that consists of one or more EBML Documents that are concatenated together.
-An occurrence of a EBML Header at the Root Level marks the beginning of an EBML Document.
+An occurrence of an EBML Header at the Root Level marks the beginning of an EBML Document.

 # EBML Versioning